KyrylR/anonymous-transfer/README.md

 One of the possible solutions is to use ZKP of inclusion to hide a transfer in a set of other transfers.

-> To achieve anonymity, we need much activity on the core contract.
+> we need high user activity on the core contract to achieve anonymity.

 ## How it works